 A bond is a form of loan agreement between an individual and an enterprise.
 Capital is loaned in small denominations, typically between £100 and £500, and evidenced by a bond or agreement that the society promises to pay interest and to repay the capital to the bondholder on a set date.
 Bonds are usually transferable between third parties.
-Bonds are widely used by public authorities, credit institutions and companies, but are rarely used by smaller community enterprises.
+Bonds are widely used by public authorities, credit institutions and companies, but are rarely used by smaller community businesses.
 Bonds do not confer ownership or voting rights.

 Most societies prefer to issue shares rather than bonds.
 The reasons for this are fairly straightforward.
 Debt has to be repaid according to a pre-agreed schedule and normally carries a pre-arranged interest rate.
 Equity, particularly withdrawable share capital, is not subject to any pre-arranged repayment schedule or interest rates.

 There are, of course, situations where bonds are appropriate.
 As they offer greater security and certainty, bonds may be a more attractive financial proposition for investors.
 Registered charities cannot issue equity that bears dividends, so bonds may be a good alternative.
 Other organisations, such as workers’ co-operatives, might like the idea of raising capital from their supporters without having to compromise their principles of workers’ control.
 Bonds provide a good solution to this problem because no voting rights are attached to them.
-Bonds may be attractive to members who have already invested the maximum £100,000 allowable in withdrawable share capital but still wish to invest more, although societies should be cautious about being over-reliant upon members and should normally restrict any member investing more than 10% of the capital raised by a society.
+Bonds may be attractive to members who have already invested the maximum £100,000 allowable in withdrawable share capital but still wish to invest more, although societies should be cautious about being over-reliant upon members and should normally restrict any member investing more than 10% of the share capital raised by a society.
 It is possible that some investors would prefer bonds with fixed interest rates and redemption periods.

 Some larger co-operatives and housing associations have turned to the London Stock Exchange bonds market to raise capital, but as these issues are not targeted at the public, they cannot be considered a form of community finance.